 After you have fully and deeply felt these emotions, it’s time to let this energy go.
 See or feel this stored emotion as an energy moving up, up, up and out through the top of your head, letting it go.
 Perhaps it appears like a bubbling creek flowing up and out or maybe the energy shoots out of your crown chakra like a powerful geyser.
 Breathe, soften and let it go.

 (Nine Kopfer on Unsplash)

 Emotions are energies that are meant to move.
 When emotions are held and stored within us, they can muddy our perceptions, opinions and behaviours.

-Raising our voices with our kids is sometimes purposeful.
-It is also perfectly ok and expected that we may feel frustrated when our children challenge us by not listening.
+Raising our voices with our kids can be purposeful.
+It is also expected that we may feel frustrated when our children challenge us by not listening.
 The idea of a blissed-out parent who never raises her voice is not realistic.
 (Or at least not realistic in my world.)

 Our life is full of opportunities to grow and heal.
 Our relationships with our kids are prime examples of this.
-Our kids are meant to trigger us so that we may heal and evolve.
-Feeling triggered is a gift.
-When unwrapped and looked at with an open mind, this gift offers powerful healing opportunities.
+Feeling triggered by our kids is a gift.
+When unwrapped and looked at with an open mind, this gift offers powerful opportunities to heal and evolve.